n3mo/massmine-docs/src/docs/twitter-analysis.md

 To learn more about using `jsan`, please check the [official documentation online](https://github.com/n3mo/jsan).

 # Loading a massmine dataset into statistical software
-To perform any analysis, you must read the data in one of two ways:
+To perform any analysis, you must process the data in one of two ways:

 1. Load the entire dataset into memory
 2. Read the data file one line at a time